English criminal law: Intoxication

-Technically, intoxication is not a defence, but negates the mens rea for specific intent offenses (e.g. it commutes a murder sentence to manslaughter).
+Technically, intoxication is not a defence, but negates the mens rea for specific intent offences (e.g. it commutes a murder sentence to manslaughter).
 In other words, a defendant may have been so drunk, or drugged, that he was incapable of forming the criminal intention required.
 Voluntary intoxication is considered reckless, a state of basic intent, which means one cannot have one's sentence reduced for crimes of basic intent (e.g. manslaughter, assault, etc.).
 So for instance, in R v Sheehan and Moore two people threw petrol on a homeless person and set fire to him.
 They were cleared of murder, but were still convicted of manslaughter, since that is a crime of basic intent.
 Of course, it can well be the case that someone is not drunk enough to support any intoxication defence at all.
 On the other hand, if someone becomes involuntarily intoxicated, because his drink is laced or spiked, then the question is whether the normal mens rea was present at the incident's time.
 So where a blackmailer drugged a man's coffee, invited him to abuse a 15-year-old boy, and photographed it, the man was denied the defence of intoxication because the court simply did not believe that the man did not intend to commit the abuse.